JamesWoolfenden/learn-packer/docs/packer-aws-ami.md

 # Building Amazon Machine Images (AMIs) with Packer

-The is most likely why you are interested in Packer, you can use Packer to help make your AMI'S or what used to be called "Golden Images".
+This is most likely why you are interested in Packer, you can use Packer to help make your AMI'S, or what used to be called "Golden Images".
 The examples in this chapter target the customization of existing AWS AMI's, usually from AWS or from trusted sources such as from Canonical (Makers of Ubuntu) which are provided to your from their AWS account.